-In [21], we introduced a cell centred scheme for the approximation of the Laplace operator on non conforming grids in the framework of the incompressible Navier-Stokes equations [21] and which may be viewed as a low order non-conforming Galerkin approximation.
-This scheme (called "SUCCES" in [4]) was also implemented for anisotropic and heterogeneous problems on general meshes, and was shown to be highly competitive for oil reservoir simulation with respect to other well known schemes such as the multiple point flux approximation schemes.
-It is cheaper than the above mentioned hybrid type schemes (HVF,MFV and MFD) because it is based on cell unknowns only.
-However, it is not as accurate as the hybrid schemes for strongly heterogeneous problem, very likely because of the weaker approximation of the normal fluxes at the heterogeneous interfaces.
-In the present work, we construct a discretisation scheme (SUSHI) for any kind of polyhedral mesh which take the best of the cell centred (SUCCES) and hybrid (HFV) schemes: unknowns on the edges are only introduced when needed, for instance when there is strong medium heterogeneity at these edges.
-If the set of edges unknowns is empty, then SUSHI is the above mentioned cell centred scheme; if unknowns are associated to all internal edges, then SUSHI is the hybrid scheme HFV.
+In [21], we introduced a cell-centred scheme for the approximation of the Laplace operator on nonconforming grids in the framework of the incompressible Navier-Stokes equations [21] and which may be viewed as a low order nonconforming Galerkin approximation.
+The scheme (called "SUCCES" in [4]) was also implemented for anisotropic and heterogeneous problems on general meshes, and was shown to be highly competitive for oil reservoir simulation in comparison with other well-known schemes such as the multiple point flux approximation schemes.
+It is cheaper than the above mentioned hybrid type schemes (HVF, MFV and MFD) because it is based on cell unknowns only.
+However, it is not as accurate as the hybrid schemes for strongly heterogeneous problems, very likely because of the weaker approximation of the normal fluxes at the heterogeneous interfaces.
+In the present work, we construct a discretisation scheme (SUSHI) for any kind of polyhedral mesh, which incorporates the best properties of the cell-centred (SUCCES) and hybrid (HFV) schemes: unknowns on the edges are only introduced when needed, for instance when there is strong medium heterogeneity at these edges.
+If the set of edge unknowns is empty, then SUSHI reduces to the above mentioned cell-centred scheme; if unknowns are associated to all internal edges, then SUSHI is the hybrid scheme HFV.

 The outline of this paper is as follows.
-In Section 2, we present the guidelines which led us in the construction of convergent schemes on general non-conforming meshes.
-The practical properties of the resulting schemes are shown on numerical examples in Section 3.
-Then the mathematical analysis of convergence and error estimate is performed in Section 4.
-This analysis is based on some discrete functional analysis tools such as discrete Sobolev inequalities which are provided in Section 5.
-Conclusions and perspectives are drawn in Section 6.
+In Section 2, we present the guidelines which led us in the construction of convergent schemes on general nonconforming meshes.
+The practical properties of the resulting schemes are shown through numerical examples in Section 3.
+Then the mathematical analysis of convergence and error estimation are performed in Section 4.
+This analysis is based on some discrete functional analytic tools, such as discrete Sobolev inequalities, which are provided in Section 5.
+Conclusions and perspectives are discussed in Section 6.

-2 Fundamentals for a class of non conforming schemes
+2 Fundamentals for a class of nonconforming schemes